Top local tipples: Say cheers!

 Black Bridge Distillery

 The jewel in the crown of St Albans-based Black Bridge Distillery is their Blue Admiral Gin (£39 per bottle), which actually changes colour when you mix it with tonic.
-Great party trick for Christmas cocktail making!
 They also do a Classic Dry and a fruity Lime and Rhubarb if you like a bit of zing to your gin, as well as a Green Russian Vodka (£33 per bottle), made from 100% molasses and infused with green tea – intriguing!

 Copper in the Clouds

-Based on Dowsetts Farm in Ware, Copper in the Clouds use locally produced wheat, and botanicals foraged on the farm (where possible), to produce small batch and slightly bonkers spirits.
+Based on Dowsetts Farm in Ware, Copper in the Clouds use locally produced wheat, and botanicals foraged on the farm (where possible), to produce small batch and slightly bonkers spirits in gorgeous packaging.
 Each tells its own story, through the production, ingredients, flavour and bottle designs.
 Their Red Leaf Gin, (£39.50 for 70cl) is infused with seasonal botanicals including roasted hazelnuts, blackberry leaves and Seville orange peel.
-And we’ve got our eye on the Mulled Blackberry Gin Liqueur (£24.50 for 50cl) for our Christmas Champagne cocktails.

 Willow Tree Gin